 ONE HOPE, LLC is a community-based service provider for individuals with intellectual and developmental disabilities.
 We offer individualized applications in order to maximize each and every person’s incomparable ability to accomplish their desire to learn and succeed in their community.

 To be a cornerstone in the community while delivering person-centered care.

 To improve health, well-being and overall lifestyle of the individuals we serve by ensuring highly effective, community-based support

 The ONE HOPE, LLC leadership team has combined over 25 years of professional experience in working in the fields of ID/DD education and residential services.
-Leadership credentials include a MDIV, M.Ed, Ed.S, PCIDDT, Autism Specialty; Applied Behavior Analysis trained; Teacher licensure with Mississippi Department of Education; Mandt Trainer, BLS CPR and First Aid Instructor, Customized Employment training, Ordained Minister, and Vocational Director, Extensive graduate course work in Psychology and Counseling.
+Leadership credentials include a M.Ed, Ed.S, PCIDDT, BSW, Autism Specialty; Applied Behavior Analysis trained; Teacher licensure with Mississippi Department of Education; Mandt Trainer, Customized Employment training, and Vocational Director, Extensive Graduate Course Work in Psychology and Counseling.
 All are CPR, and First Aid trained.

-Our Location: ONE HOPE, LLC offices are located at Wildwood Baptist Church, 101 Auburn Dr. Suite B, Clinton MS. ONE HOPE, LLC job coaches, staff, and community service assistants will be trained according to Mississippi Department of Mental Health guidelines.
+Our Location: ONE HOPE, LLC offices are located at 100 Castlewoods Blvd, Brandon, MS 39047... job coaches, staff, and community service assistants will be trained according to Mississippi Department of Mental Health guidelines.